jiaqili0714/jiaqili0714/README.md

 - 👋 Hi, this is Jiaqi
-- 🌱 I’m a rising senoir @Smith College
+- 🌱 I’m a senoir @Smith College
 - SQL/Python/R

 <!---